hortonworks/ansible-hortonworks/INSTALL_Azure.md

   ssh-keygen -q -t rsa
   ```

 # Setup the Azure credentials file

-1. Create a service principal:
+1. Create a service principal

 Use the following [guide](https://azure.microsoft.com/en-us/documentation/articles/resource-group-create-service-principal-portal) to create a Service Principal.

 After the tutorial the following should have been obtained:

-- Subscription ID (from the Subscription page in the Azure portal)
+  * Subscription ID (from the Subscription page in the Azure portal)
-- Client ID
+  * Client ID
-- Secret key (generated when the application was created)
+  * Secret key (generated when the application was created)
-- Tenant ID
+  * Tenant ID

 1. Create the credentials file